bridge-codes/bridge/www/docs/data_validation.md

 });
 ```

-## Validation Error
+## Data Validation Error

 If the user's data is in the wrong format, Bridge will respond with an error.
-An example using Zod:
+Here is an example using **Zod**:

 ```json
 {